Ultimate List of Things to Do in Atlanta with Kids

 Atlanta Botanical Garden is a magical 30-acre oasis tucked next to Piedmont Park in Midtown.
 The beautiful space offers numerous exhibits, greenhouses and plantings that can be enjoyed by all ages and has special areas especially for the younger visitors.
 Kids will enjoy the Children’s Garden, water play at Sunflower Fountain and learning about various plants and animals in Soggy Bottom.
-The garden also offers kid-friendly programming listed on the online events calendar.
+The garden also offers kid-friendly programming listed in the online events calendar.

 Atlanta History Center

 While the museum at Atlanta History Center may not appeal to the youngest of visitors, there are several outdoor spaces that will engage children of all ages.
 Explore the gardens, stumble upon the Lee Playhouse and find the Victorian Playhouse near the historic Swan House.
-Venture further to discover the rustic wood cabin and stop by Smith Family Farm to view the gardens of flowers, vegetables and interact with farm animals.
+Venture further to discover the rustic wood cabin and stop by Smith Family Farm to view the gardens and interact with farm animals.